kylanj7/MiniLM-L6-v2-with-nemotron-3-nano-RAG/readme.md

 ./install.sh
 ```
 ## Automatic Deployment
- - This method automatically updates your system, installs curl, pthon3.10-env, ollama and pulls the Tinyllama1.1b & GemmaEmbed300m models.
+ - This method automatically updates your system, installs pthon3.10-env & activates the rag_env, installs curl, ollama, and pulls the Tinyllama1.1b & GemmaEmbed300m models.

 # If using Windows or Mac, or for Manual Set-up, Follow these Steps